manroygood/roy-goodman/content/courses/math222/supplements/supplement10p1.md

 ---

-Section 10.1 of the textbook says a lot about the question of whether or not boundary value problems have solutions and whether those solutions are unique, but it doesn't actually tell you how to solve them.
-Fortunately, for linear problems at least, you have already seen all the mathematical ideas you need: a little bit of linear algebra, and, for inhomogeneous problems,  the methods of undetermined coefficients and variation of parameters
+Section 10.1 of the textbook says a lot about the question of whether or not linear boundary value problems have solutions and whether those solutions are unique, but it doesn't actually tell you how to solve them.
+Fortunately, you have already seen all the mathematical ideas you need: a little bit of linear algebra, and, for inhomogeneous problems, the methods of undetermined coefficients and variation of parameters

 #### Homogeneous problems